Sarah is World Cancer Research Fund's former Head of Health Information. Follow her on Twitter @SJToule.

 The Obesity Health Alliance, of which World Cancer Research Fund is a member, has found that 11 to 18-year-olds consume every day the same amount of sugar as can be found in 20 choc chip biscuits!

-That’s an incredible 73.2g of sugar EVERY DAY – more than twice as much as the recommended daily limit.
+That’s an incredible 73.2g of sugar EVERY DAY – that’s over twice the recommended limit of 30g of free sugars a day!

 Sugar, excess weight and cancer